 - The Company is a participant in the indigenous employment program overseen by the Commonwealth Department of Education, Employment and Workplace Relations, as well as a participant in the Australian Employment Covenant which is also designed to secure indigenous employment opportunities.
-In support of these programs, the Company has an Indigenous Recognition Policy which outlines the Company's commitment to build relationships with local and land-connected indigenous persons to achieve mutually beneficial outcomes. - A number of strategic and tactical initiatives being implemented under the Company's five year strategic plan aimed at attracting, developing and retaining female employees.
+In support of these programs, the Company has an Indigenous Recognition Policy which outlines the Company's commitment to build relationships with local and land-connected indigenous persons to achieve mutually beneficial outcomes. - A number of strategic and tactical initiatives aimed at attracting, developing and retaining female employees.
 As part of that strategy, the Company is reviewing a range of more flexible employment practices.